eforemeka/personal-page/content/wigdtw/week-15.md

 * Moon Knight S01 E03 - Steven as Mr. Knight is both hilarious and annoying.
 Did you notice the Jake Lockley teaser.

 ## Applications
-* Got in to the HOPLA Talent Pool so that's a plus.
+* Got into the HOPLA Talent Pool so that's a plus.
 * Seminar with Support Adventure went well.
 I was given an OFfice365 test to finish within 72 hours.

 ## Website Management